kogo59/The_Central_Caucasus_and_Bashan/chapters/preface/00_Preface_epub.md

-mountain fastnesses may prove of sufficient interest to draw the attention of our countrymen to a range surpassing the Alps by two thousand feet in the average height of its peaks, abounding in noble scenery and picturesque inhabitants, and even now within the reach of many ߵlong-vacation touristsߴ When the Caucasus, as yet less known than the Andes or the Himalayas, becomes a recognised goal of travel, this work will have fulfilled its object, and will be superseded by the production of some author better qualified, both by literary
+mountain fastnesses may prove of sufficient interest to draw the attention of our countrymen to a range surpassing the Alps by two thousand feet in the average height of its peaks, abounding in noble scenery and picturesque inhabitants, and even now within the reach of many ❛long-vacation tourists❜ When the Caucasus, as yet less known than the Andes or the Himalayas, becomes a recognised goal of travel, this work will have fulfilled its object, and will be superseded by the production of some author better qualified, both by literary